 Self-ligating metal braces are made from the same materials as traditional braces; however, self-ligating metal braces do not require the use of elastics, meaning fewer appointments and less friction being placed on the tooth.
 Self-ligating metalbraces come with traditional metal, ceramic, or clear brackets.
 They are the same size as metal braces, but with more options they can provide a more aesthetic appearance, particularly for adult patients.

 Self-ligating metal braces use a specialized clip in place of elastics to help the archwire guide teeth into place.
 The clip helps reduce the amount of pressure being placed on the tooth, and decreases the number of adjustments because there are no elastics to replace.

 - Passive — Passive brackets use a smaller archwire that creates less friction and allows teeth to move more freely.
 Passive brackets are often used at the beginning of treatment to help the teeth start moving into position.

 - Active — Active brackets use a much thicker archwire that delivers greater pressure to the teeth and more aggressively moves them into position.
 The active brackets also offer more control for consistent, strong results.

 Self-ligating metal braces are a great option for patients needing braces.
 Your orthodontist can help you determine what type of braces will be most effective for your smile.
-Please contact our practice to schedule your orthodontic consultation.
+Please contact any of our Los Angeles & Orange County offices to schedule your orthodontic consultation.